quicwg/base-drafts/draft-ietf-quic-http.md

 series status code to the client, as defined in {{!RFC7231}}, Section 4.3.6, on the message control stream.

-All QUIC STREAM frames on the message data stream correspond to data sent on the TCP connection.
-Any QUIC STREAM frame sent by the client is transmitted by the proxy to the TCP server; data received from the TCP server is written to the data stream by the proxy.
+The data received on the data streams associated with this exchange after the stream header correspond directly to data sent on the TCP connection.
+Any QUIC STREAM frame sent by the client is transmitted by the proxy to the TCP server;
+data received from the TCP server is written to the data stream by the proxy.
 Note that the size and number of TCP segments is not guaranteed to map predictably to the size and number of QUIC STREAM frames.

 The TCP connection can be closed by either peer.
-When the client half-closes the data stream, the proxy will set the FIN bit on its connection to the TCP server.
+When the client closes the data stream, the proxy will set the FIN bit on its connection to the TCP server.
-When the proxy receives a packet with the FIN bit set, it will half-close the corresponding data stream.
-TCP connections which remain half-closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT half-close connections on which they are still expecting data.
+When the proxy receives a packet with the FIN bit set, it will close the corresponding data stream.
+TCP connections which remain closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT close streams for connections on which they are still expecting data.

 A TCP connection error is signaled with RST_STREAM.
 A proxy treats any error in the TCP connection, which includes receiving a TCP segment with the RST bit set,